paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-081-civilian-employees.md

 ### Statutory Notes

 #### References in Text
 The Elementary and Secondary Education Act of 1965, referred to in subsec. (a)(2)(A), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of Title 20, Education.
+27. Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section6301&num=0&edition=prelim) and Tables.

 [Section 1151 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1151), referred to in subsecs. (d)(2)(A), (B) and (f), was repealed by Pub.
 L. 106–65, div.
 A, title XVII, § 1707(a)(1), Oct.
 5, 1999, 113 Stat.
 823, and a new [section 1151 of this title](./chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md#section-1151) was subsequently added by Pub.
 L. 109–364, § 561(a).

 The Higher Education Act of 1965, referred to in subsec. (e)(3), is Pub.
 L. 89–329, Nov.
 8, 1965, 79 Stat.
-1219, as amended.
-Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, and part C (§ 2751 et seq.) of subchapter I of chapter 34 of Title 42, The Public Health and Welfare.
+1219.
+Title IV of the Act is classified generally to subchapter IV (§ 1070 et seq.) of chapter 28 of Title 20, Education.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001&num=0&edition=prelim) and Tables.

 #### Amendments
 2000—Subsec. (d)(2).
 Pub.
 L. 106–398, § 1 [[div.
 A], title X, § 1087(a)(11)(A)], inserted “as in effect on October 4, 1999,” after “of this title,” in subpars.
 (A) and (B).